 The bank regulators' "risk-based" capital rules account for the relative risks of various categories of investments.
 Banks are generally required to hold more capital against riskier positions.
 Banking agencies also have rules in place, such as the supplementary leverage ratio, to limit leverage and liquidity requirements, and to help ensure that banks have sufficient liquid investments that can be easily sold if the need arises.

 In addition, the Volcker Rule, a provision of the Dodd-Frank Act, prohibits banks from engaging in "proprietary trading" of many categories of investments, including certain fixed-income securities.
-While the bond markets have not seen the same degree of new oversight that Dodd-Frank brought to swaps, a slew of new rules impacting market participants have had a major impact on the market's functioning.

 Moving Forward